23pointsNorth/opencv/modules/imgproc/doc/feature_detection.rst

 -------------------------------
 Find all line elements that *are* fullfilling the size requirenmnets.
 Lines, which are shorter than max_length and longer than min_length.

-.. ocv:function:: int filterSize(const InputArray lines, OutputArray filtered, float min_length, float max_length = LSD_NO_SIZE_LIMIT)
+.. ocv:function:: int LineSegmentDetector::filterSize(InputArray lines, OutputArray filtered, double min_length, double max_length = LSD_NO_SIZE_LIMIT)

     :param lines: Input lines.